thepen2/Tree_CLI/doc/tree.md

 ### Interactive commands

 The message signing operation is executed via an interactive protocol that requires 3 rounds.
 First a GET_PUBLIC_KEY command `INS = 0x05` is sent.
-If a status word of `0x9000` (success) is received, then the SIGN_MESSAGE command itself is sent in 2 messages.
-The first is a second transmission of the BIP32 path of the signing account, with `P2` is set to `0x80`.
-If a status word of `0x9000` (success) is received in response to that, the transaction data to be signed is sent in a second `INS = 0x06` command with `P1` is set to `0x01`.
+If a status word of 0x9000 (success) is received, then the SIGN_MESSAGE command itself is sent in 2 messages.
+The first is a second transmission of the BIP32 path of the signing account, with `P2` is set to 0x80.
+If a status word of 0x9000 (success) is received in response to that, the transaction data to be signed is sent in a second `INS = 0x06` command with `P1` is set to 0x01.

 The specs for the client commands are detailed below.

 ## Wallet specifications

 The Tree Nano app provides for 2 account addresses per Nano device, derived from the operational internal seeds using the BIP32 paths `m/44'/644'/0'` and `m/44'/644'/1'`.
 The first is designated as the Tree hot wallet, the second the Tree cold wallet.
-The hot wallet uses the network byte `0x28` so that the base58 address generation results in the first character of the account address being H`.
-The cold wallet uses a network byte of `0x1c` resulting in a first character of `C`.
+The hot wallet uses the network byte 0x28 so that the base58 address generation results in the first character of the account address being H.  The cold wallet uses a network byte of 0x1c resulting in a first character of C.

 In addition, this pair of account addresses is permanently assigned to a particular 8 digit hexadecimal blockchain number, in a one time process on the network in which the Tree Nano app is not involved.
 The full blockchain address of an account in the Tree network is then given as 43 character `blockchain_number:account_address`, using a colon as a separator.
 The blockchain assignment is what authorizes the accounts to transact with other accounts on the Tree network.